 The causes of vertigo depend on the type of vertigo—peripheral vertigo (problems with the vestibular system) or central vertigo (problems related to the brain).
 In many cases, the precise cause of vertigo is not identified.

 Causes of peripheral vertigo

-Conditions, damage and diseases affecting to the inner ear and vestibular nerve causing peripheral vertigo include:
+Conditions, damage and diseases affecting the inner ear and vestibular nerve causing peripheral vertigo include:

-Benign positional vertigo (vertigo that occurs only in certain head positions)
+- Benign paroxysmal positional vertigo or BPPV (vertigo that occurs only in certain head positions)

 Causes of central vertigo